Sponsor our Beautiful Dogs

 Your sponsorship contributions are used to help your sponsor dog and all the dogs in our care.
 The money is used to cover the costs of the dogs training and medical care – all with the ultimate goal of finding each dog a loving home.

-Visits to Hillcrest Sanctuary do not involve interaction with these special dogs but sponsors are able to view other dogs in its kennel (please note visits must be by appointment only).
+Visits to our Hillcrest Centre do not involve interaction with these special dogs but sponsors are able to view other dogs at Hillcrest (please note visits must be by appointment only).

 Pete Bushell is one of our delightful GRW Memorial Dogs, which means that he’s named after someone very special.
 Our boy Pete here is named after a very special volunteer from our flagship charity shop in Blackwood, in memorial of this very special man and his kindness towards animals and humans alike.